-- If the reported bias incident is determined to implicate the Campus Code of Conduct, the incident will be referred to the Office of Care and Community Standards (students) or the Office of Human Resources (employees) for further processing.
+- If the reported bias incident is determined to implicate the Campus Code of Conduct, the incident will be referred to the Office of Student Conduct (students) or the Office of Human Resources (employees) for further processing.

 - Any reported bias incident that implicates the Student Policy Prohibiting Discrimination in the Academic Educational Environment (Policy I-120) or the Policy Prohibiting Discrimination in the Workplace (Policy VI-28) is referred to the Office of Equal Opportunity and Institutional Compliance for processing pursuant to those policies.

 - If the reported bias incident does not implicate the University’s code of conduct or non-discrimination policies, the Office of Diversity and Inclusion will contact the individual who made the report, if known, as well as the individual reported about in the incident report for further processing and closure.

 University offices receiving reports consider privacy and due process rights of those involved.